sameeranees/RL_Multi_Robot/README.md

 # Deep Reinforcement Learning for Robot Navigation

 A comprehensive implementation of various Deep Reinforcement Learning algorithms for autonomous robot navigation using Isaac Sim simulation environment.
+For the ROS 2 Gazebo implementation of the thesis, refer [here](https://github.com/sameeranees/DRL_robot_navigation_ros2)

 ## Overview